pylelab/RSCanner/README.md

 ### Step 2: Clone the RSCanner Github repository by the Pyle Lab at Yale University
 Clone this entire Github repository to your local machine.
 The repository will download as a zip file called 'RSCanner-main.zip' by default.
 Unzip the file.
 We will proceed with usage instructions assuming the user is in 'RSCanner-main' directory on their machine.

-### Step 3: Install R packages
+### (Optional) Step 3: Install R packages

+#### The Rscripts automatically check for the required packages and install them if needed.
+However, we included instructions below for manual installation.

 The installation instructions for the R packages differ depending on whether you are using the R scripts or the Rmd notebook in RStudio.
-The RSCanner script has three R package dependencies: 'tidyverse', 'dplyr', and 'ggplot'.
+The RSCanner script has three R package dependencies: 'tidyverse', 'dplyr', and 'ggplot2'.
 The user can install these packages by opening the R Console application that they installed in Step 1 above, and running the following lines on the R console command line that opens.

 #### Step 3.1: Open R
 After clicking the R application that you installed in Step 1 above, you will see an *R Console* as follows: